behnazkhoshnood/tadig-restaurant/README.md

   -[Stack overflow](https://stackoverflow.com/)

-    - Used for fixing the buges mentioned in the Fixed bugs above.
+    - Used for fixing the  bugs mentioned in the Fixed bugs above.

   - to open my project in the browser I used this code: `python3 -m http.server`